 How is this consistent with the way the Pharisees treated some of the Jews?
 See Matthew 9:11.
+The Pharisees looked down on those they considered sinners and would have nothing to do with them.

 The Pharisees were the religious leaders of the day, but they were not good shepherds.
 They were not concerned with the welfare of the sheep.
 Jesus the Great Shepherd, as He surveyed His flocks, saw them as wild, untended sheep, without the guidance and protection of a shepherd.
 His heart was moved to compassion by their state.